lilynoel/T2A2/README.md

 <br>

-- <b>Target audience</b>
+- #### Target audience
-  - Floof was created for those wishing to adopt a dog in need of a home.
+  Floof was created for those wishing to adopt a dog in need of a home.
 <br>

-- <b>Tech stack</b>
+- #### Tech stack
-  - This application was built using Rails 6.1.6, Ruby 2.7.5, JavaScript, HTML & CSS.
+  This application was built using Rails 6.1.6, Ruby 2.7.5, JavaScript, HTML & CSS.
 The database used is PostgresQL and the app was deployed with Heroku.
 Images were hosted using Wix & ImgBB.

 ## Sitemap